Welcome to Denise C. White's home page!

 Questia.com is a subscription based on-line academic library and is well-worth the money if you are working on a long-term research project.

 The Utne Reader frequently contains interesting reading.
-Like to have the news from many places at once?
-Check out Arts and Letters Daily.
 Here is the New York Times online.
 Want to know what's going on in the world of academia?
 The Chronicle of Higher Education is a good place to start.

 This is an 1893 drawing of Merlin as the Madman by Aubrey Beardsley.
 Here is an excerpt from a paper about Merlin's origin.